 In this role, you’ll primarily support the Cleveland Solar Cooperative (www.clevelandsolar.org), a multi-class, multi-racial, resident-owned solar enterprise Cleveland Owns incubated.
 You’ll help manage the business development of solar projects and recruit new members to join the cooperative by connecting around the values at stake in the fight for climate justice and energy democracy.

-Submit applications via our partner Think Tank, Inc. here by Friday, February 26th for an April 12th start date (negotiable).
+Submit applications via our partner Think Tank, Inc. here by May 10th for a June 7th start date.

 Responsibilities and Duties